bakame-php/html-table/README.md

 can use all the methods and feature made available by this interface (see [ResultSet](https://csv.thephpleague.com/9.0/reader/resultset/)) for more information.

-The `Parser` is immutable, whenever you change a configuration a new instance is returned.
+**The `Parser` itself is immutable, whenever you change a configuration option a new instance is returned.**

 ```php
 use Bakame\HtmlTable\Parser;